 As for the flavor, try different varieties and see which you like best.
 Some of the common beetroot flavor is a rich combination of red and green.
 But if you are looking for something more robust, you can try using the purple variety.
 There are other dark beetroot types that are even more pungent.
 They have a slightly stronger taste, almost like an onion, but with better health benefits.

 A number of health benefits of beetroot are quite surprising.
 These include the ability to lower blood cholesterol levels and thus lower the risk of heart disease.
 It can also lower bad cholesterol and increase good cholesterol.
-And because it is a natural detoxifier, beetroot soup is also considered to be very beneficial for the digestive system.
+And because it is a natural detoxifier, borscht is also considered to be very beneficial for the digestive system.

 Beets are rich in minerals such as manganese, calcium, iron, phosphorous and potassium.
 They are also rich in vitamins A, C, E and B complex, besides folic acid, magnesium, thiamin and niacin.
 These trace minerals are important for strong bones and teeth.
 And as a general rule, people who eat foods rich in these trace minerals (especially vitamin C) have fewer incidences of stroke and coronary artery disease.